 This is a guest blog post by Dr Michael Goldrick, Programme Director of the learning and technology courses at National College of Ireland.

-Over the last year, we have seen remarkable innovation in how teachers engage, facilitate, collaborate, assess and develop dynamic, inclusive content.
+We have seen remarkable innovation in how teachers engage, facilitate, collaborate, assess and develop dynamic, inclusive content since the start of the pandemic.
 In many cases, this innovation was compelled by a pressing need to reimagine a learning community that had no physical learning spaces available due to the ongoing pandemic.
-Throughout this process, the teachers we have worked with have not only concerned themselves with the functionality and usability of new technologies, but more importantly, have reflected on how these technologies can enhance the learning experience for their students.
+Throughout this process, the teachers we have worked with through our learning and technology courses have not only concerned themselves with the functionality and usability of new technologies, but more importantly, have reflected on how these technologies can enhance the learning experience for their students.

-As we begin to prepare for a new semester, with reduced reliance on live, online classes, there is now an opportunity for all educators to bring some of that earned innovation, back into our physical learning environments, blended classrooms and lecture halls.
+Since we returned to hosting some classes in-person with reduced reliance on online classes, there is now an opportunity for all educators to bring some of that earned innovation, back into our physical learning environments, blended classrooms and lecture halls.

-If you’re returning to the physical classroom soon, here are some big reasons why you should consider continuing to use digital technologies to enrich the learning experience of your students:
+Here are some big reasons why you should consider using digital technologies to enrich the learning experience of your students:

 1. Students become active participants in the learning process